 You are here

-Live like POTUS and FLOTUS by visiting these restaurants and attractions throughout Washington, DC
+Live like the former POTUS and FLOTUS (and current DC residents) by visiting these restaurants and attractions throughout Washington, DC.Want to continue your adventure as Explorer-in-Chief?
+Marvel at these presidential experiences.

 Day 1: The White House & the Neighborhood

 The sports-minded set might consider catching one of DC's many sports teams in a game at the Verizon Center, where President Obama has attended basketball games.
-End the day with a romantic dinner at Blue Duck Tavern or BLT Steak, both date-night picks for the First Couple.
+End the day with a romantic dinner at Blue Duck Tavern, a popular date-night picks for the Obamas.
 On a recession-era budget?
-Try out the more wallet-friendly We the Pizza on Capitol Hill.
+Try out the more wallet-friendly We, The Pizza on Capitol Hill.

 Day 2: Art, History & Culture